 Obesity is a disease in which the volume of body fat in a person is large, and the body mass index exceeds 25 kg / m2.
 Excess weight provokes the emergence of many diseases, including infertility, in both men and women.
 Infertility in women occurs as a result of violations of the production of sex hormones.
 Adipose tissue is also capable of producing hormones.
-And when the amount of fat is large, an excessive hormone release is observed, which leads to hormonal imbalance.

-Excess weight and infertility are related, i.e. the first can cause the appearance of the second.
+Besides, when the amount of fat is significant, an excessive hormone release occurs, which leads to hormonal imbalance.
+Overweight and infertility are related, i.e. the first can cause the appearance of the second.

-This condition reduces the chances of conceiving as well as represents a risk of miscarriage or the threat of premature birth.
+This condition reduces the chances of conceiving.
+It also represents a risk of miscarriage or the threat of premature birth.
 Gestational diabetes, hypertension, varicose veins, thrombosis and other diseases can develop during pregnancy.
-Also, the fetus may be too large in women with an overweight of 75%, which is an indication for cesarean section.
+Also, the fetus may be too large in women with an overweight of 75%, which indicates a cesarean section.

 Those suffering from obesity have an irregular menstrual cycle, which is primarily associated with impaired egg maturation.
-Often there is amenorrhea (absence of menstrual bleeding for more than 6 months in a row).
+Often there is amenorrhea (absence of menstrual bleeding for more than six months in a row).
 Moreover, excess weight can be a root cause of infertility and vice versa.

 Changes in the concentration of sex hormones and the violation of their production;

-Violation of the functions of sex hormones in men affects the process of maturation of spermatozoa, and then a small number of motile sperm is determined according to the results of spermograms.
-With this condition, the chances of conceiving a child are reduced.
+Violation of the functions of sex hormones in men affects the process of maturation of spermatozoa.
+Then a small number of motile sperm is determined according to the results of spermograms.
+With this condition, the chances of conceiving a child are reducing.
 The likelihood of developing diabetes in obesity in men and women is the same.